 What might be reasonable is to expect the school to make sure that they take down any trees or branches that are dead or rotting.
 Or that they prevent kids from climbing trees with limbs that extend out over a public road.
 But your average tree in a playing field?
-That's not the sort of risk that WorkSafe New Zealand is interested in.
+That's not the sort of risk that WorkSafe is interested in.

 The law doesn’t specify heights at which you should or shouldn’t use a ladder, but it does specify that you must use equipment that’s appropriate to the task.

 If your work involves working at height, then you have a duty to take all practical steps to prevent any harm that would result from a fall.
 Work platforms, scaffolding and towers all offer protection from a fall occurring; ladders and step ladders do not and should be the last form of work access equipment to be considered.